joriskes/websocket/README.md

 ### Server code

-The server code lives in build/server/
+The server code lives in src/server/ server.js and package.json should be deployed with node js